relentiousdragon/lunar-music/README.md

 ## notes

 - **youtube is not supported.** youtube links and searches are blocked and cannot be enabled.
-- **NodeLink vs Lavalink**: The Bot uses **NodeLink**, not Lavalink.
-If you connect to a standard Lavalink node instead of NodeLink, search queries will not work and users will have to use direct links.
-Some other features may also break.
+- **NodeLink vs Lavalink**: The Bot uses **NodeLink**.
+If you connect to a standard Lavalink node instead of NodeLink, some features may not work.
+If search breaks, try using direct links.
-- **process supervisor (`bot.js`)**: the bot runs as a child process managed by `bot.js`. executing `l.sr` or encountering an unexpected crash causes `bot.js` to automatically restart the bot child process.
+- **process supervisor (`bot.js`)**: the bot runs as a child process managed by `bot.js`. executing `l.sr` or `/sr` by a configured developer, or encountering an unexpected crash, causes `bot.js` to automatically restart the bot child process. `restart`/`fix` only restarts the current guild's player.
 - **crash logging & limits**: crash trace logs are automatically written to `logs/error.log`. automatic restarts are limited to a maximum of 10 restarts per hour to prevent infinite crash loops.
 - synced lyrics are powered by [lrclib.net](https://lrclib.net) - a free, open-source lyrics api. the `MAX_SYNCED_LYRICS_PLAYERS` setting limits how many guilds can have live lyrics at the same time to avoid hitting rate limits.
 - the bot takes a 60-second connection break every hour of continuous playback to keep the audio stream stable.